 Since our inception, we have incurred significant operating losses.
 We have not yet commercialized any of our product candidates and we do not expect to generate revenue from sales of any product candidates for the foreseeable future, if at all.
-Through December 31, 2021, we have funded our operations primarily with proceeds from the sales of Series A and Series B convertible preferred stock, the issuance or convertible notes (which converted to convertible preferred stock in 2018), debt financing from stockholders (which was settled in convertible preferred stock in February 2021) and most recently, with proceeds from the sale of common stock in the IPO completed in August 2021.
-As of December 31, 2021, we had cash, cash equivalents and marketable securities of \$288.1 million.
+Through December 31, 2022, we have funded our operations primarily with proceeds from the sales of convertible preferred stock, the issuance of convertible notes (which converted to convertible preferred stock in 2018), debt financing from stockholders (which was settled with convertible preferred stock in February 2021), our IPO and, most recently, with net proceeds of \$247.9 million after underwriting discounts and commission and offering costs from our follow-on public offering completed in November 2022.
+As of December 31, 2022, we had cash, cash equivalents and marketable securities of \$472.2 million.